MoaazAreshy/Pizza-Sales-Analysis/README.md

 2. Open the **SQL files** in SQL Server and run the queries to explore the analysis.

 3. Open the **Power BI (.pbix)** file to view the interactive dashboard.

-4. Review the **final presentation** created using Gamma for a summary of insights.